Chepstow Racecourse Guide

 Notable past performers include UB40, Madness and Simply Red, as well as local heroes Feeder and Tom Jones.

 It can also be hired as an indoor venue.
-This makes it a popular wedding destination, as well as hosting private parties for other celebrations and corporate events.
+This makes it a popular wedding destination, as well as a venue for hosting private parties, other celebrations, and corporate events.

 Chepstow Races